 - DT Bryce Carter: injured, questionable

-Texas State has minimal opt-outs and notable injuries, so they are pretty much complete heading into the Armed Forces Bowl.
-They will not be missing any key players, such as Rice, and one of their players opting out for the transfer portal was already injured to begin with, so the Bobcats are very well-positioned during this game.
+Texas State has minimal opt-outs and injuries, so they are pretty much complete heading into the Armed Forces Bowl.
+They will not be missing any key players.
+One of their players who opted for the transfer portal was already injured to begin with, so the Bobcats are very well-positioned in this game.

 Related: